notebarthendew-crypto/TLVOTHE-bot-thing/README.md

 ## What is it specifically made for?
 Its made to run a murder mystery game on discord channels, with all types of mechanics.

-## Okay...
-I want it.
+## What if I want it?
 Heres the link:  https://discord.com/oauth2/authorize?client_id=1505704982933016716&permissions=8&integration_type=0&scope=bot
 But it's specifially made for 1 server, and might break down if used in another.
-The reason this is in GitHub anyway is so I can edit it in school, and to deploy it in Railway.
+The reason this is in GitHub anyway is so I can edit it in school and to deploy it in Railway.